maxitg/SetReplace/.github/CONTRIBUTING.md

 ### Build Paclets

 You may occasionally want to build and install a paclet from the current state of the repository.
-This will package together all the Wolfram Language source code, along with the library, and various metadata, into a single ".paclet" file, which has a automatically computed version number associated with it.
+This will package together all the Wolfram Language source code, along with the library, and various metadata, into a single ".paclet" file, which has an automatically computed version number associated with it.

 To simply build the paclet, without installing it, just run: